rochisha0/quantum-ugly-duckling/README.md

 <img src="https://user-images.githubusercontent.com/62553200/95588812-da539580-0a7e-11eb-949e-0f90c8be7f4b.png" width="700">

-To see how our quantum circuit behaves in a real devices, we also tested it there.
+We created our random number generator using 3 ways:
+a.
+Mapping a noise model onto the Qasm simulator
+b.
+Using the noisy real hardware
+c.
+Proposal for using pulse to extract randomness

+We also tested our circuits using FFT.
-Comparing the up to now used Hadamard circuit to our noisy quantum circuit showed, that the randomness is comparable, in the simulation and the real device.
+Comparing the up to now used Hadamard circuit to our noisy quantum circuit showed, that the randomness is comparable, in both the simulator and the real device.

 The NQRNG in this project was used to make a Discord bot tell random Qad jokes (quantum dad jokes).
 These jokes are taken from Cloudant in IBM cloud database where the participants of the Hackathon could add jokes.